Unity-Technologies/ml-agents/docs/Migrating.md

 current `BoardSize`.
 The values returned by `GetCurrentBoardSize()` must be less than or equal to the corresponding values from `GetMaxBoardSize()`.

+### GridSensor changes
+The sensor configuration has changed:
+* The sensor implementation has been refactored and exsisting GridSensor created from extension package will not work in newer version.
+Some errors might show up when loading the old sensor in the scene.
+You'll need to remove the old sensor and create a new GridSensor.
+* These parameters names have changed but still refer to the same concept in the sensor: `GridNumSide` -> `GridSize`, `RotateToAgent` -> `RotateWithAgent`, `ObserveMask` -> `ColliderMask`, `DetectableObjects` -> `DetectableTags`
+* `RootReference` is removed and default to the sensor component's GameObject.
+* `DepthType` (`ChanelBase`/`ChannelHot`) option and `ChannelDepth` are removed.
+Now the default is one-hot encoding for detected tag.
+If you were using original GridSensor without overriding any method, switching to new GridSensor will produce similar effect for training although the actual observations will be slightly different.

+For creating your GridSensor implementation with custom data:
+* To create custom GridSensor, derive from `GridSensorBase` instead of `GridSensor`.
+Besides overriding `GetObjectData()`, you will also need to consider override `GetCellObservationSize()`, `IsDataNormalized()` and `GetProcessCollidersMethod()` according to the data you collect.
+Also you'll need to override `GridSensorComponent.GetGridSensors()` and return your custom GridSensor.
+* The input argument `tagIndex` in `GetObjectData()` has changed from 1-indexed to 0-indexed and the data type changed from `float` to `int`.
+The index of first detectable tag will be 0 instead of 1.
+`normalizedDistance` was removed from input.
+* The observation data should be written to the input `dataBuffer` instead of creating and returning a new array.
+* Removed the constraint of all data required to be normalized.
+You should specify it in `IsDataNormalized()`.
+Sensors with non-normalized data cannot use PNG compression type.
+* The sensor will not further encode the data recieved from `GetObjectData()` anymore.
+The values recieved from `GetObjectData()` will be the observation sent to the trainer.

 ## Migrating to Release 13
 ### Implementing IHeuristic in your IActuator implementations
  - If you have any custom actuators, you can now implement the `IHeuristicProvider` interface to have your actuator